-The present study uses electromagnetic articulography, through which the position of tongue and lips during speech is measured, for the study of dialect variation.
+The present study introduces electromagnetic articulography, the measurement of the position of tongue and lips during speech, as a promising method for the study of dialect variation.
 By using generalized additive modeling to analyze the articulatory trajectories, we are able to reliably detect aggregate group differences, while simultaneously taking into account the individual variation of dozens of speakers.
 Our results show that two Dutch dialects show clear differences in their articulatory settings, with generally a more anterior tongue position in the dialect from Ubbergen in the southern half of the Netherlands than in the dialect of Ter Apel in the northern half of the Netherlands.
-A comparison with formant-based acoustic measurements further reveals that articulography is able to reveal interesting structural articulatory differences between dialects which are not visible when only focusing on the acoustic signal.
+This clearly demonstrates that articulography is able to reveal interesting structural differences between dialects which are not visible when only focusing on the acoustic signal.
 Keywords: Articulography; Dialectology; Generalized additive modeling; Articulatory setting